Kmaina32/Ubuntu-Academy-/README.md

 - **Course Management:** Full CRUD (Create, Read, Update, Delete) functionality for courses.
 - **AI-Powered Content Generation:** Create entire courses—including modules, lessons, and a final exam—from a single title prompt.
 The generated content can be reviewed and edited before saving.
 - **AI-Powered Exam Generation:** Generate a comprehensive exam for any existing course with a single click.
+- **Content Drip Control:** Admins can set a content release schedule for each course: unlock lessons daily, weekly, or make them all available at once.
 - **Flexible Exam Management:** Create and manage exams with both multiple-choice and short-answer questions.
 - **AI-Assisted Grading:** Review student exam submissions.
 Multiple-choice questions are auto-graded, and an AI assistant provides suggested scores and feedback for short-answer questions.
 - **User Management:** View a list of all registered users.